 NDCO is defined as ‘no disclosable court outcomes’.
 This result indicates that there is no police history information is stored against the individual, or no information that may be released (for example, information regarding spent convictions).

-Once a check is submitted using WorkPro online police check application service, the information is verified by a specialist WorkPro team member before it is submitted to the ACIC online police check service.
-Once the police check is submitted, the result can be returned within 30 minutes.
+Once a NCCHC is submitted using WorkPro’s online police checking application service, the information is verified by a specialist WorkPro vetting team member before it is submitted to the ACIC online Police Checking Service.

-Referred means that when your police check application has been submitted online, it has been ‘flagged’ for further review prior to finalising the police check.
+Referred means that when a NCCHC application has been submitted online, it has been ‘flagged’ for further review prior to finalising the NCCHC.

-This might mean that your information may be a match against somebody on the database with a similar name, gender and/or date of birth.
+This might mean that the information may be a match against somebody on the criminal database with a similar name, gender and/or date of birth.
 When this occurs, there is a manual process of review into the application, in consultation with each of Australia’s police agencies, to resolve the match.

 Accredited in 2012, WorkPro is highly experienced in managing background checks across a broad range of industries.